from mcedit to vim

 files one has to tweak to adapt it to your environment.
 It was even more

-getting Russian language (or at least charset) and fonts to work in
+getting Russian language (or at least character set) and fonts to work in

-apps, email programs, file system encodings for interoperability
+x11 apps, email programs, file system encodings all had to be

 with dual-booted windows.